lkrsl/Application-of-Outcome-Weights-Framework-for-DML-to-Lalonde-Study/ReadMe.md

 ```
 ## Report Errors

 To report errors, please contact <laura.kreisel@student.uni-tuebingen.de>.
-Comments and
-suggestions are welcome.
+Any suggestions or comments are welcome.

 ## References